RichardNooooh/CalculusEspresso/README.md

 TODO
 1. Add functions to the ExpressionTree
-	a.
-Add unary operators to postfix notation converter (or some pre/post-processing method)
+1a.
+Add unary operators to postfix notation converter (or some pre/post-processing method) (mostly done. need to do calculus now)
 2. Add efficient calculus derivative/integral algorithms